jeyabalajis/aws-certified-sa-pro-notes/docs/disaster_recovery/disaster_recovery.md

 accounts in multiple AWS Regions.
 AWS CloudFormation StackSets extends this functionality by enabling you to create, update, or delete CloudFormation stacks across multiple accounts and Regions with a single operation

+> Amazon RDS for MySQL instance with a cross-Region read replica in the failover Region can work for DR, **but will fail RTO of less than five minutes**

 ## Testing Diaster Recovery